-The Eberhardts 1995 Form 1040, U.S. Income Tax Return, reported medical expense deductions and the pension-related casualty or theft loss.
+The Eberhardts 1995 Form 1040, U.S. Income Tax Return, reported medical expense deductions and a pension-related casualty or theft loss.

-The IRS did not consider the offer-in-compromise based on doubt as to the tax liability.
-It noted its policy of not considering this type of offer when the liablity was established by the courts.
-The Eberhardts’ tax liability was previously considered by Appeals and by the tax court.
+In the Eberhardts’ case, the IRS did not consider the offer-in-compromise based on doubt as to the tax liability.
+It noted its policy of not considering this type of offer when the liability was established by the courts.
+The Eberhardts’ tax liability was previously considered by IRS Appeals and by the U.S. Tax Court.

 The Eberhardts challenged the IRS’s policy.
 The tax court agreed with the policy, noting that doubt as to liability does not exist where the liability has been established by a final court decision or judgment concerning the existence or amount of the liability.